droglenc/NCMTH107/resources/Syllabus-Current.md

 Please see or contact me if you have questions regarding this course.

 ### Tutors
 Northland College offers free tutoring to aid you in your academic success.
 Seek a tutor early in the semester so that you can establish a regular meeting schedule, develop your skills, and receive the cumulative and beneficial effects that result from ongoing sessions.
+Tutoring in statistics by XXX is available at XXX.
 [See here for how to register on Handshake for a tutoring session](https://my.northland.edu/academics/acadmic-support/#tutorial-services){:target="_blank"}.
 If you have questions about tutoring, need help registering for tutoring, or would like one-on-one tutoring please contact [Megan McPeak](mailto:mmcpeak@northland.edu).

 ### Accommodations
 I want to create an inclusive and accessible learning environment for those of you that have a condition (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern) that may require special accommodations. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
 If you have a condition that requires accommodations but *you have not yet established services* through OAR, then you should contact the Accommodations Specialist as soon as possible (<a href="mailto:accommodations@northland.edu">accommodations@northland.edu</a>).
-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/campus-life/student-welfare/accommodations/">More information is available here.</a>
+It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/campus-life/student-welfare/accommodations/" target="_blank">More information is available here.</a>

 ### Academic Alerts